 43-Some newer tracks

-In 2022, thanks to a suggestion from my mentor, I started investigating the freelancers on fiverr with a view to hiring good musicians to replace synth parts on some of my old tracks.
+In 2022, thanks to a suggestion from my musical guru and mentor, I started investigating the freelancers on fiverr with a view to hiring good musicians to replace synth parts on some of my old tracks.
 There aren’t very many people around who are equally good on drums, guitar, trumpet, strings, etc., but I am equally mediocre on a lot of them.

-So the first audio below is the original mix of the track using all syntheisized/sampled instruments.
+So the first audio below is the original mix of the track using all synthesized/sampled instruments.
 (Note, if you don’t want to have to listen to the whole track, the parts of interest are between about 4:00 and 5:30.)

 Visual Purple (6:18) 256k MP3 format (2022-04-27 edit)